Holiday Rentals & Lettings in Crail

 This church was established in 1859 as a Presbyterian church, and today retains much of its original structure.
 It is built mostly of sandstone, has a rather old and gloomy appearance, and is surrounded by a garden with leafy trees.
 The interior is quite bright by comparison, with a rather quiet and peaceful aura.
 Take a short, but pleasant tour of this charming church, and continue to discover the history of this Scottish town.

 FAQs: Holiday Rentals & Lettings in Crail

 What is the average price of holiday lettings in Crail?

 Crail has an average price of £158 per night, which is a relatively high one among the cities in the United Kingdom.

 When can you get the best deals on holiday rentals in Crail?

-According to our most recent historical data, the months that are the cheapest in Crail are January, February, and March, with average prices of £102.96, £109.71 and £112.36, respectively.
+The months that are the cheapest in Crail are March, April, and May, with average prices of £146, £148 and £150, respectively.

-How many holiday rentals are there in Crail?
+How many holiday lettings are there in Crail?

 Holidu collaborates with 7 different partners to offer you a choice between 70 properties we have in Crail.